Bastille Day Statistics and Facts (2023)

-Here are a few of the most interesting Bastille Day statistics and facts I was able to dig up in my internet travels.
+Here are a few of the most interesting Bastille Day facts and statistics I was able to dig up in my internet travels.
 As always, be sure to check back in the future as I will be updating this post as new and updated stats become available.

 Bastille Day Facts and Statistics